 Smith was the victim of having a terrible team in front of him.
 He finished his career with a record of 173-261-74 and 3.39 GAA.

-Three teams share this record: the 2007-08 Los Angeles Kings, the 2002-03 St. Louis Blues, and the 1989-90 Quebec Nordiques.
+Three teams had shared the previous record of seven: the 2007-08 Los Angeles Kings, the 2002-03 St. Louis Blues, and the 1989-90 Quebec Nordiques.
 Surprisingly, the St. Louis Blues team actually made the playoffs.
 The goalies they used included: Brent Johnson (38 games), Fred Brathwaite (30 games), Curtis Sanford (8 games), Chris Osgood (9 games), Reinhard Divis (2 games), Tom Barrasso (6 games) and Cody Rudkowsky (1 game).

 The worst team of the three was the Nordiques, who were a whopping 12-61-7 that year.
 They used Ron Tugnutt, Greg Millen, Scott Gordon, Mario Brunetta, Sergei Mylnikov, Stephane Fiset, and John Tanner.